 The agreement should include the entire agreement between the parties and should be signed and dated by both parties.
 The contract should be kept in both the employer's and the contractor's records for future reference.
 A witness may also be needed, or legal counsel can look over the agreement.

-You should use an this agreement to protect your business interests.
-For business owners, this agreement details the work that will be completed, when it should be done, and how much you will pay.
+You should use this agreement to protect your business interests.
+For business owners, a contractor agreement details the work that will be completed, when it should be done, and how much you will pay.
 The agreement will also shield you from liability issues.
 This agreement can protect your assets and any trade secret or other confidential information.